MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/overview.md

 You can view the code in the latest version of the Creator Kit in the [GitHub repository](https://github.com/microsoft/powercat-creator-kit).

 :::image type="content" source="media/creatorkitview.png" alt-text="Examples of the Fluent UI components in the starter kit.":::
-*Figure 1: Examples of Fluent UI components available in the Creator Kit*

-## What's in the kit
+## What's included

-The Creator Kit is a Power Platform managed solution file that contains the following components:
+The Creator Kit is a [Power Platform managed solution](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions) that contains the following components:

-- Reference Canvas App
+- Reference canvas app
-- Template Starter Apps (Canvas & Model Driven App Custom Page)
+- Template starter apps (canvas & model-driven app custom page)
-- Canvas Component Library
+- Component library
-- PCF Components
+- PCF components
-- Fluent Design Theme Editor
+- Fluent design theme editor

 ## Disclaimer

-Although the underlying features and components used to build the kit (such as Canvas Components and Power Apps Component Framework) are fully supported, the kit itself represents sample implementations of these features.
+Although the underlying features and components used to build the kit (such as canvas components and Power Apps Component Framework) are fully supported, the kit itself represents sample implementations of these features.
 Our customers and community can use and customize these features to create Power Apps in their organizations.

 If you face issues with:

-- **Using the kit**: Report your issue at [aka.ms/Creator-Kit-Issues](https://aka.ms/Creator-Kit-Issues).
-(Microsoft Support won't help you with issues related to this kit, but they will help with related, underlying platform and feature issues.)
+- **Using the kit**: Report your issue at [https://aka.ms/Creator-Kit-Issues](https://aka.ms/Creator-Kit-Issues).
+Though this kit isn't supported by Microsoft Support, you can reach out with support requests for any related, underlying platform and feature problems.)
-- **The core features in Microsoft Power Platform**: Use your standard channel to contact Support.
+- **The core features in Microsoft Power Platform**: Use your standard channel to contact Microsoft Support.

 ## More resources

-- Learn how to use [Power Apps](/power-apps), specifically [Canvas apps](/power-apps/maker/canvas-apps/dev-enterprise-intro) and [Custom Pages](/power-apps/maker/model-driven-apps/model-app-page-overview).
+- Learn how to use [Power Apps](/power-apps), [canvas apps](/power-apps/maker/canvas-apps/dev-enterprise-intro) and [custom pages](/power-apps/maker/model-driven-apps/model-app-page-overview).

-- Understand what [Power Apps component framework (PCF)](/power-apps/developer/component-framework/custom-controls-overview) components and [Canvas app custom components](/power-apps/maker/canvas-apps/create-component) are and how to use them.
+- Understand what [Power Apps component framework (PCF)](/power-apps/developer/component-framework/custom-controls-overview) components and [canvas components](/power-apps/maker/canvas-apps/create-component) are and how to use them.

 - Explore the [Fluent UI documentation](https://developer.microsoft.com/fluentui#/).

-- Find training resources, including guided learning and step-by-step guides, at [aka.ms/PowerPlatformLabs](https://aka.ms/powerplatformlabs).
+- Find training resources, including guided learning and step-by-step guides, at [https://aka.ms/PowerPlatformLabs](https://aka.ms/powerplatformlabs).

-- Read up on customer success stories and find resources relevant to your experience, technical background, and skill level at [aka.ms/PowerPlatformResources](https://aka.ms/powerplatformresources).
+- Read up on customer success stories and find resources relevant to your experience, technical background, and skill level at [https://aka.ms/PowerPlatformResources](https://aka.ms/powerplatformresources).

-- Get started with the Microsoft Power Platform path on Microsoft Learn, a free online and interactive training platform [aka.ms/PowerUp](/learn/paths/create-powerapps/?WT.mc_id=twitter-social-donasa).
+- Get started with the Microsoft Power Platform path on Microsoft Learn, a free online and interactive training platform [https://aka.ms/PowerUp](/learn/paths/create-powerapps/?WT.mc_id=twitter-social-donasa).

 > [!div class="nextstepaction"]
 > [Next step: Install the kit](setup.md)

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]